 - Front Page

 - Table of Contents

 - Possibly: List of Abbreviations, List of Tables, List of Figures

 - Main Text

-- Directory of all used tools and acknowledgment
+- Appendix

 - List of References

-- Appendix

 - Declaration of Authorship

 The main part of your thesis must have between 50,000 and 60,000 characters (with spaces; including footnotes; without appendix).
 Depending on the layout, number of formulas, tables, etc., the length of the thesis is approximately 30 to 35 pages.
 If you exceed the number of characters substantially, we will lower your grade significantly.